 In 2012 the United States launched Wireless Emergency Alerts (WEA).
 The WEA system has been used more than 40,000 times to warn the public about dangerous weather, missing children, and other critical situations – all through alerts on compatible cell phones and other mobile devices.
 WEA is a public safety system that allows customers who own certain wireless phones and other compatible mobile devices to receive geographically-targeted, text-like messages alerting them of imminent threats to safety in their area.
 WEA’s do not require any action and are automatically sent to your mobile phone.

 We highly encourage community members to sign up for emergency alerts for your area.
 These alerts are provided by local authorities and require you to sign up.
-There are three local services you can sign up for:
+There are four local services you can sign up for:

 In the event of an emergency that requires an evacuation, please cooperate and listen to instructions from Campus and emergency officials.
 If a fire alarm is activated please evacuate in a safe and orderly fashion.
 Treat all fire alarms seriously and do not assume it is a test.
 Campus officials may also give the order to evacuate via the Emergency Broadcast System through the Woodbury phone system.
 Texts and emails may also be utilized to notify of an evacuation.
 Anyone who refuses to evacuate is subject to conduct and fine violations.
 Please see below for all evacuation zones.
 Depending on the emergency, alternate evacuation zones will be utilized and determined by the emergency coordinator.